Eastern Hungarians

 Friar Julian's journey in the beginning of the 1250s.

-The term Eastern Hungarians (Keleti magyarok; also called Eastern Magyars) is used in scholarship to refer to peoples related to the Proto-Hungarians, that is, theoretically parts of the ancient community that remained in the vicinity of Western Siberia, the Ural Mountains, Kazakhstan or the North Caucasus, and as such did not participate in the Hungarian conquest of the Carpathian Basin.
+The term Eastern Hungarians (Keleti magyarok; also called Eastern Magyars) is used in scholarship to refer to peoples related to the Proto-Hungarians, that is, theoretically parts of the ancient community that remained along eastern parts of the Eurasian Steppe, such as in Siberia, Kazakhstan, the Urals and the Caucasus, and as such did not participate in the Hungarian conquest of the Carpathian Basin.